 And you’ll quickly get a list of similar phrases to add to your list based on:

 However, this tool is designed more for organic search (SEO) as opposed to paid (SEM).
-So once you have a basic list setup with a good starting list of keywords, you can hop on over to SEMrush to complete the process with more detailed research, or use WordStream’s Free Keyword Grouper to organize those keywords into campaign-ready groups.
+So once you have a basic list setup with a good starting list of keywords, you can hop on over to SEMrush to complete the process with more detailed research, or ;learn how to use effective keyword grouping.

 In SEMrush, you can drop in some of the initial key phrases and you’ll get more suggested phrases along with sample ad copy from some of the competition (which we’ll dive into later).